-ESE's Service Level Agreement Education, which is updated yearly, describes the basic requirements for each course, including guidelines for contact hours, group size, active learning elements and interactive education, as well as lecturers' qualifications, examinations, and language requirements for education in the different phases of the Dutch and English programmes.
+ESE's Service Level Agreement Education, which is updated yearly, describes the basic requirements for each course, including guidelines for contact hours, group size, active learning elements and interactive education, as well as lecturers' qualifications and examinations.

-Educational achievements and course evaluations are discussed in amongst others the performance and development annual interviews with faculty members.
-A good teaching performance is a requirement to get tenure.
-To this end, teaching performance is assessed by class visits, reviews from peers and the course evaluation.
-For the bachelor programme in Economics and Business Economics, class visits are held regularly, the committee learned during the site visit.
+Fducational achievements and COLITSE evaluations are discussed in the annual performance and development interviews with faculty members.
+Teaching performance is assessed by class visits and reviews from peers and the course evaluation.
+For the bachelor programme in Fiscale Economie, class visits are held for new lecturers, the committee learned during the site visit.

 90% of ESE staff obtained a university teaching qualification.
-Individual training is available, as well as so called micro-labs.
+Individual training is available as well as so called micro-labs.
 The latter are two-to-four-hour workshops on various topics, such as assessment, delivery of teaching and innovating education.
 In addition, the ESE Innovation Hub provides lecturers with support in using digital tools, including interactive elements in large-scale plenary lectures, in enhancing personal online learning or in building the Canvas pages.